jaspector

 All permits are purchased at City Hall (500 South Main Street).
 Contact (662) 837-7154 or (662) 882-9817 to confirm current fee schedule, as fees are subject to change.

-How to Schedule
+How to schedule

 • (662) 882-9817 (phone)

-Typical inspection sequence: Inspections are conducted by the Ripley Building Inspector (Jimmy Wayne Davis, (662) 882-9817).
+Typical sequence: Inspections are conducted by the Ripley Building Inspector (Jimmy Wayne Davis, (662) 882-9817).
 Standard inspection stages for new residential construction typically include: foundation/footing inspection (before pouring concrete), framing inspection (before insulation and drywall), rough-in inspections for electrical, plumbing, and mechanical systems, insulation inspection (where applicable), and final inspection (upon project completion, before occupancy).

-Do I need a building permit in Ripley, MS?
+01 Do I need a building permit in Ripley, MS?

 Any construction, renovation, addition, or alteration with a value over $500 requires a permit.
 Permit triggers include: new construction (residential or commercial), building enlargement or change of use, electrical, plumbing, siding, roofing work, and demolition.

-How much does a building permit cost in Ripley, MS?
+02 How much does a building permit cost in Ripley, MS?

+Building permit fees in Ripley, MS are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Residential: $2.00 for the first $1,000 of total project value; $1.00 for each additional $1,000 (or fraction thereof).
 Commercial: $4.00 for the first $1,000 of total project value; $2.00 for each additional $1,000 (or fraction thereof)..

-How do I apply for a building permit in Ripley, MS?
+03 How do I apply for a building permit in Ripley, MS?

-1. Determine whether project is subject to zoning requirements — contact the Zoning Commission or City Hall at (662) 837-7154 2.
+To apply for a building permit in Ripley, MS, follow these steps: 1.
+Determine whether project is subject to zoning requirements — contact the Zoning Commission or City Hall at (662) 837-7154 2.
 Obtain building permit application through the GovWell portal at https://app.govwell.com/ripley or in person at City Hall (500 South Main Street) 3.
 Submit application with required documentation including site plans, project valuation, and contractor information 4.
 Pay permit fees at City Hall or online if GovWell accepts payment 5.
 Receive permit before commencing any work 6.
 Schedule required inspections with the Building Inspector Jimmy Wayne Davis at (662) 882-9817

-How long does it take to get a building permit in Ripley, MS?
+04 How long does it take to get a building permit in Ripley, MS?

-How do I schedule a building inspection in Ripley, MS?
+05 How do I schedule a building inspection in Ripley, MS?

-Other cities in Tippah County
+Other jurisdictions in Tippah County.

-View all Tippah County jurisdictions →
+All Tippah County jurisdictions →